Site icon Regpack

 Designing an online course can be an overwhelming process, which is why it’s helpful to divide it up into parts.
 Your students will also be able to follow your course more easily if it’s broken down into a few digestible components.

-These component parts are called modules.
+These parts are called modules.
 Each module can be further broken down into individual lessons (which can be divided even further into topics, if needed).

 Using the modular method helps you keep your course organized and consistent.